SaniyaAbushakimova/AcademiX-Academic-Paper-Manager/README.md

 See AcademiX demo below:

-*All user data featured in this video are entirely fictional.*
+*All user data featured in this demo are entirely fictional.*

 https://github.com/user-attachments/assets/80af99c5-f78f-46e4-bd42-fa0a24627603